 - Nohoch Mul, the largest temple pyramid at Coba, is the tallest ancient Maya structure in the Yucatan peninsula (taller even than the pyramid at Chichen Itza)

 - You can still climb the temple pyramid Nohoch Mul

 - Coba gets fewer visitors than either Chichen Itza or Tulum, giving you more tranquillity that the other sites do not have.

 WHY IS COBA FAMOUS?

-A lakeside location, important variety of plant life and different species of animals helped Coba to become one of the most prominent ancient Maya sites.
-Five natural lagoons and numerous cenotes surrounded by jungle are a rare sight in the Yucatan, though they were very important for the need of the Maya community.
+A lakeside location, an essential variety of plant life, and different species of animals helped Coba to become one of the most prominent ancient Maya sites.
+Five natural lagoons and numerous cenotes surrounded by jungle are a rare sight in the Yucatan, though they were very significant for the need of the Maya community.